polkadot-developers/substrate-developer-hub.github.io/docs/development/module/tests.md

 }
 ```

 To create the test environment in unit tests, the build method is called to generate a `TestExternalities` using the default genesis configuration.
-Then, [`with_externalities`](https://crates.parity.io/substrate_externalities/fn.with_externalities.html) provides the runtime environment in which we may call the module's methods to test that storage, events, and errors behave as expected.
+Then, [`with_externalities`](https://crates.parity.io/substrate_externalities/fn.with_externalities.html) provides the runtime environment in which we may call the pallet's methods to test that storage, events, and errors behave as expected.

 ```rust, ignore
 #[test]